metailurini/skiplist/skiplist/README.md

 A lock-free skip list implementation in Go.

+The primary type exposed by this package is `SkipListMap`, constructed via `New`, which provides an ordered, concurrent map backed by a skip list.

 ## Algorithm sketch and API surface

 The public API mirrors the deliverables described in the accompanying research